 As I write this, there is a small lizard watching me from the wall along the ceiling.
 It’s the third one I’ve found in the house this week.
-I managed to catch the first two and toss them outside.
 This current guy is scrawny and moving pretty slow.
-He’s probably been inside awhile.
 I hate to see them wither away in the house.
-I wish they’d stay outside in the sunshine where they can eat bugs and poop in the grass.
+They’re so much happier outside in the sunshine where they can eat bugs and poop in the grass.

 This is life in Florida.
 We also have the best mangoes in the world, so it’s a trade-off.

 I didn’t know you could make butter.
 Well, I didn’t know I could make butter.
 I know butter is made in Land O’ Lakes factories with big whippers and shakers and vats of cream.
 But, I didn’t know I could do that in my own kitchen without industrial equipment.

 This is about a cup of butter made from two pints of whipping cream.
 It’s the easiest thing I’ve ever made.